 Clearly, this is a professional relationship that must be built on honesty if it is to succeed.
 That’s the only way the coach can truly help the client identify skills gaps and envision the difference between current performance and target performance.
 The coach who asks relevant, open-ended questions, and then listens to the answers helps take the first steps toward identifying solutions.

 Business coaching isn’t something that happens once and is done.
 It requires both parties to be positive, flexible, and honest, and identify where there’s room for improvement and develop a plan for how to get there.
-If you’re interested in business coaching, I encourage you to learn more about my leadership coaching experience and feel free to reach out to me if I can answer questions for you.
+If you’re interested in business coaching, feel free to reach out to me.